TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 We need to make all these choices on the fly, as we write out the segment.
 We need to keep the first tile in memory, rather than writing it out immediately, until we know whether we want to embed it in the root chunk with the index and any other metadata.

  We accumulate the column and row index structures in memory as we process and write out tiles for each stripe.
-We can start writing out index data when we reach the end of a stripe or when we have accumulated more than 1.5 chunks worth of row data.
+We can start writing out index data when we reach the end of a stripe or when we have accumulated more than 1.5 chunks worth of row index data.

 If we've reached the end of a stripe we can use a single part for the entire row index.
 If we have more than half a chunks worth of data, write it out as a single part chunk using the next available chunk number.
 If it's smaller than that, buffer it in memory until we have enough parts accumulated to write out a multi-part chunk.
 As we go, keep track of which chunk each row index part gets stored in, using a list of pairs (start column of stripe, chunk number).